williamlouth/D-Scan-docs/source/D-scan-creation.rst

         :type control: "E_omega" or "E_t"
         :param steps: The number of steps in time.
 Used to define the time axis.
         :param start: The start time (fs)
-        :pararm stop: The stop time (fs)
+        :param stop: The stop time (fs)
-        :pararm E_0: The maximum amplitude of the electric field.
+        :param E_0: The maximum amplitude of the electric field.
-        :pararm omega_0: The central frequency of the pulse
+        :param omega_0: The central frequency of the pulse
-        :pararm delta: If control is "E_t" it is the width of the gaussian in the time axis.
+        :param delta: If control is "E_t" it is the width of the gaussian in the time axis.
-        :pararm glass_dis: The maximum insertion distance of the glass in nm
+        :param glass_dis: The maximum insertion distance of the glass in nm
-        :pararm phase_control: "phi_quadratic" gives a random quadratic phase in frequency space and "phi_cubic" gives a random cubic phase in frequency space. "none" results in no phase being added.
+        :param phase_control: "phi_quadratic" gives a random quadratic phase in frequency space and "phi_cubic" gives a random cubic phase in frequency space. "none" results in no phase being added.
         :type phase_control: "none" or "phi_quadratic" or "phi_cubic"
         :rtype: None